 Monitor the situation – periodically check the traps you have laid.
-If you do not see signs of recent activity, make sure that area is repaired, cleaned, and free of any lingering smells or physical ailments caused by the rats.
+If you do not see signs of recent activity, make sure that the area is repaired, cleaned, and free of any lingering smells or physical ailments caused by the rats.

-Cleaning – if you do not see any more signs of a problems, thoroughly clean the property to ensure no residual problems will occur.
+Cleaning – if you do not see any more signs of problems, thoroughly clean the property to ensure no residual problems will occur.
 Again, you can link up with a cleaner to accomplish this task.
 If renting the property to guests, this task is especially important.

 Pest #3: Cockroaches

 The difficulty with cockroaches lies in the approaches used to try to eliminate them.
 They undoubtedly one of the hardest pests to deal with (and I am speaking from personal experience).
 There are two major classes of roaches that you may have to deal with, depending on the region you live in.

 [Small] German/Brown-Banded: Live in kitchens and bathrooms; behind and underneath sinks, refrigerators, stoves.
 They find their way into a living area by stowing away on some items being carried in.
 However, they will breed indoors and can travel between units through electrical and plumbing systems.
 Use baits and insect growth regulators for treatment.

 [Large] American/Australian/Oriental/Wood: About 1.5” in size, they usually live in warmer climates and during warmer parts of the year.
 They will come inside for water and food however, they typically live and breed outdoors.
 They are not as difficult to eradicate as the smaller roaches.
 If needed, insecticides and granular baits would be required.